odonnellryan/odonnellryan.github.io/blog_app/pages/Impossible Questions.md

 The binary number 111 gives us more information than three unique bits could.
 The reason for this is that the _position_ of the bits is another way to store information.
-As we change position in binary we aren't increasing the amount of storage by ten as we would in decimal, but instead by an order of 2.
+As we change position in binary we aren't increasing the amount of storage by an order of ten as we would in decimal, but instead by an order of two.

-Thus, our second assertion: For each added bit we double the total amount of information that we can store.
+Thus, our second lemma: For each added bit we double the total amount of information that we can store.

+    For each additional position allowed (n) in a base b numbering system, you are increasing the storage by a factor of b. -> Storage = b^n

 Now it looks like we're getting somewhere!
 But, do we always need all those bits?
-Can't 10000000000 somehow be cleverly represented as 1 with 1010 zeros?
+Can't binary 10000000000 somehow be cleverly represented as 1 with 1010 zeros?
 Can't every number?

-As it turns out, if we were to randomly generate a fixed amount of bits and then we were to try to come up with a way to represent that _same_ information but using fewer bits (compress them) , we wouldn't be reducing our number very much at all.
-It's always possible that we could find numbers that give us interesting patters: nice squares (or close to them), numbers with a lot of trailing zeros (scientific notation) and so on.
+As it turns out, if we were to randomly generate a fixed amount of bits, and then we were to try to come up with a way to represent that _same_ information but using fewer bits (compress them) , we wouldn't be reducing the size of our number very much at all.
+It's always possible that we could find numbers that give us interesting patters: perfect squares (or close to them), numbers with a large sequence of zeros (scientific notation) and so on.
 However, on average (if we have no control of the numbers we get), we will need the same amount of bits to represent our information no matter the compression chosen: Shannon covered this in his famous paper: [A Mathematical Theory of Communication](http://cm.bell-labs.com/cm/ms/what/shannonday/shannon1948.pdf).